rrooggiieerr/xyscreens.py/README.md

 # Introduction

-This python library lets you control XY Screens projector screens and projector lifts over the RS-485 interface.
+This python library lets you control XY Screens projector screens and lifts over the RS-485 interface.

-XY Screens is an OEM manufacturer of projector screens and projector lifts.
+XY Screens is an OEM manufacturer of projector screens and lifts, their devices are sold around the world under various brand names.

 ## Features